 Total Energy use per unit of GDP

-Per capita energy consumption is 2% more than in 1990.
-Canada used 25% less energy per dollar of GDP in 2014 than in 1990.
+Per capita energy consumption is 5% lower in 2015 than in 2000.
+Canada used 17% less energy per dollar of GDP in 2015 than in 2000.
 This metric indicates how much energy was consumed for every dollar of economic activity generated.

-While the subsectors have all reduced their energy intensity since 1990 (except for freight), their overall energy use has gone up, most notably the industrial and transportation subsectors.
+While the energy intensity of sub-sectors has decreased since 1990 (apart from freight), their energy use has increased, especially in the industrial and transportation sub-sectors.

 Commercial and institutional energy use